Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 How Can I Recognize Dehydration After Norovirus?

-Signs of dehydration after norovirus include dizziness when standing, dark urine, dry mouth, fatigue, and confusion.
-If these symptoms persist despite drinking fluids, it’s important to seek medical attention promptly.
+Signs of dehydration after norovirus include dizziness when standing, dark urine, dry mouth, weakness, fatigue, confusion, and urinating less than usual.
+If these symptoms continue despite fluid intake, medical advice is important.

 When Is It Safe to Resume Normal Activities After Norovirus?